 By Tahir Johnson

-Tahir Johnson is the East Coast Business Development Manager at The National Cannabis Industry Association and a former investment advisor.
-You can connect with me on LinkedIn, follow @tahdiddy on Instagram and Twitter, or text me at (202) 871-8793 for more cannabis and investing insights.
+Tahir Johnson is the Diversity Equity and Inclusion Manager at The National Cannabis Industry Association and host of The Cannabis Diversity Report podcast.
+Text me at (202) 952-1146, connect with me on LinkedIn, follow @tahdiddy on Instagram and Twitter, for more cannabis and investing insights.

 *Opinions are my own and not the views of my employer